Updated: Feb 16

 Engaging in the celebrations and spiritual practices of the Christian liturgical calendar (such as Lent) can offer us a renewed sense of togetherness with other believers and rootedness in our faith.
 Liturgical rituals remind us, and the people around us, of what followers of Jesus do and believe.
 They unite us to the wide, diverse body of Christ globally.
 These are times that call us to focus on our shared beliefs and things that unite us, instead of our differences and things that pull us apart.

-Why don’t you visit another church in your area for a traditional Ash Wednesday reflection, Good Friday service (many churches do special services such as “Stations of the Cross”) or Easter Sunday celebration?
+Why don’t you visit another church in your area or online for a traditional Ash Wednesday reflection, Good Friday service (many churches do special services such as “Stations of the Cross”) or Easter Sunday celebration?
 Or maybe you want to invite someone from another church or faith tradition to share in your way of engaging Lent?

 5. Explore New Spiritual Practices